slowanimals/HotStox/README.md

 # HotStox

+### Have you ever felt FOMO from failing to cash in on a hype-stock?
+Well, I present you a solution ;)
-HotStox is a sentiment-analysis model that finds, ranks, and visualizes trending stock tickers across various Reddit investment communities
+### HotStox is a sentiment-analysis model that finds, ranks, and visualizes trending stock tickers across various Reddit investment communities

 <img width="648" height="473" alt="Screenshot 2025-09-25 at 9 50 12 AM" src="https://github.com/user-attachments/assets/1db52c46-2cc8-477e-a7bf-7c3b7ad78c7c" />